 How to Apply Online

 Start by writing your Goal Statement, following the directions provided on the Design your Program page of this website.
-You need to run your completed Goal Statement by the Associate Dean of the College of Arts and Sciences, David Odell-Scott at email@example.com, before you start the online application process, to make sure it covers all the bases.
+If you would like to discuss your Goal Statement, please contact David Odell-Scott, Associate Dean of the College of Arts and Sciences, at firstname.lastname@example.org.

-Your Goal Statement must include the Tentative List of Courses form filled out with the specific courses you are interested in taking and a course-by-course explanation of how they would benefit your program.
-The link to this form is on the Design your Program page.
+Your Goal Statement should include a Tentative List of Courses with the specific courses you are interested in taking.

 On the New Application Selection page, select Arts and Sciences as your Academic Unit, and Masters as your Degree Type.

 On the Intended Major page (Checklist Item 5 of 9), select LSM - Liberal Studies from the pulldown box.
-It's the first item in the list, out of alphabetical order.
+It is the first item in the list, out of alphabetical order.

 Send your Goal Statement, including your Tentative List of Courses, to Graduate Studies, either through the mail or by e-mail, to the address at the top of this page.
 International students will send theirs to the Office of Global Education.